gmaretsky/player-evaluation-portfolio/README.md

 Welcome to my baseball analytics portfolio!
-This repository showcases my data-driven projects that evaluate player performance, forecast contract values, and visualize advanced metrics using tools like SQL and Tableau.
+This repository will showcase my data-driven projects that evaluate player performance, forecast contract values, and visualize advanced metrics using tools like SQL and Tableau.

 ## Projects Included
 - **WAR Analysis:** Comparative study of player WAR using FanGraphs and Baseball-Reference data.